Ampferl/jpl/README.md

-# Welcome to JPL (Jonas Programming Language)
+# Welcome to JPL
 ## About
 ![](https://i.imgur.com/lPuSHq5.png)
 >
-> JPL (=Jonas Programming Language) is a own little fun project.
+> JPL is a own little fun project.
 Here I code a own Programming Language with an Interpreter.
 >

 ### What can you do with it?